 The From address does not align with the Return Path/SPF Domain or the DKIM domain, even though both SPF and DKIM are passing.

 You can align your DKIM Domain with your From address by setting up DKIM and you can align the Return Path Domain with a Mailserver Domain, available on all Marketing plans.
 In ActiveCampaign, you set up DKIM and a Mailserver Domain when you set up your sending domain.
 Learn how to set up your sending domain.
 This is free and available to all Marketing plans.

 Benefits of domain alignment

 There are two major benefits of domain alignment:

 First, domain alignment allows DMARC to "pass."
-To do so, you will need to align either the DKIM domain or the Return-path to match with your From Address.
+To do so, you'll need to align either the DKIM domain or the Return Path to match your From address.

-Second, aligning as many domains as possible helps to further establish your domain reputation.
-This looks more trustworthy and it's easier for a spam filter to digest and track your reputation.
+Second, aligning as many domains as possible helps to establish your domain reputation further.
+This looks more trustworthy, and it's easier for a spam filter to digest and track your reputation.

 What about subdomains?

 In relaxed mode, the MailFrom domain and From domain must have the same root domain (Organizational Domain).
 In strict mode, only an exact DNS domain match is considered to produce Identifier Alignment.
 So Bob's Company would want to use an address like firstname.lastname@example.org or email@example.com in the From address.

 If Bob were to set up a custom Return Path, he would need to use a subdomain like acmail.bobscompany.com to set up the CNAME record.
 Here, the domains would be aligned, even though one is a subdomain of the other.
 What is essential is that the root domains align.